 Why Howard Smith Wharves is the hottest place to be in Brisbane right now

-Summer has arrived in Brisbane but it’s not just the weather heating things up.
-A once-derelict piece of prime land just 10 minutes’ walk from the CBD has been transformed into the city’s hottest new dining and lifestyle precinct.
+A once-derelict piece of prime land just 10 minutes’ walk from the Brisbane CBD has been transformed into the city’s hottest new dining and lifestyle precinct.
 Say hello to the Howard Smith Wharves.

 The wharves were built in the 1930s to provide residents with work during the depression.
 Largely abandoned since the 1960s, that all changed in 2017 when work began to transform the heritage-listed sheds into a world-class destination for locals and visitors.

 The Howard Smith Wharves are nestled between Brisbane’s iconic Story Bridge and the New Farm cliffs, with a 180-degree vista of the city skyline and river.
 AKA if you’re looking for Insta-worthy views, this is the place.

 But it’s not just the outlook bringing the crowds.

 A steady stream of restaurants, bars and event spaces – along with Art Series’ new hotel, The Fantauzzo – have opened since late 2018, making it one of the hottest places to be.
 Here’s the low-down:

 Felons was the first kid off the block when it opened in a mammoth shed in the heart of the precinct in November.

 It may be a big space, but it’s a chilled one.
 With its on-site brewery (producing four beers and one cider) and seating overlooking the water, it’s the perfect place to spend a summer’s day.

 There’s also no chance you’ll go hungry at this modern gastro-pub.
 Aside from classics like burgers, fish and barbecue chicken, there’s also a 1kg rib eye steak ideal for sharing and an extensive menu of wood-fired pizzas with dough made using its Australian Pale Ale.